 The Creativity, Activity, Service aspect of the IB diploma core must be completed by all diploma candidates.
 It is organised around three strands: Creativity means exploring and extending ideas leading to an original or interpretive product or performance; Activity is about physical exertion contributing to a healthy lifestyle; and Service involves students in collaborative and reciprocal engagement with the community in response to an authentic need.
+Students lead on one CAS project which is an opportunity to develop their interests, skills and talents, working collaboratively with other like-minded peers.

-Students are assessed through their portfolio.
-This is a record of their CAS experiences and reflections on those experiences.
-In addition, each student must complete a collaborative project that is linked to their CAS experiences.
-The portfolio and project are reviewed by the School and then by the IB.
+Students are assessed through their portfolio, which is a record of their CAS experiences.
+The portfolio and project are reviewed by the CAS co-ordinator and then by the IB.